What is Data Science?

 Data science is the approach of obtaining information and deriving insights out of raw datasets.
 It is a combination of different tools, machine learning concepts, and algorithms to find hidden patterns in the raw data.

 Data science is typically used for making decisions and forecasts using machine learning, descriptive analytics, and predictive analytics.
 Data is taken from various industries, networks, and websites, including mobile phones, e-commerce pages, social media, internet searches, and health surveys.
-However, continuously increasing data lacks structure and needs interpretation to make insights which decisions can be based on.
+However, the raw data lacks structure and needs interpretation to make insights which decisions can be based on.

 - Data science refers to obtaining information and deriving insights out of raw datasets.

-- Corporations can use data science to innovate in their markets, develop innovative goods, and make the environment around them much more effective.
+- Corporations can use data science to innovate in their markets, develop innovative goods, and predict future patterns of behavior and problem solve.

 Data Science Lifecycle

-Different lifecycle stages of data science require different programs, skill sets, and techniques.
+Different stages in the lifecycle of data require different programs, skill sets, and techniques.
 Data science typically includes the following main lifecycle stages: